RoyalIcing/Orb/README.md

 The following are a list of things that Orb has chosen **not** to support:

 - Execute any Elixir code at WebAssembly runtime.
 It’s not a goal of Orb to take any piece of everyday Elixir code and have it run in WebAssembly.
 However, because you can use macros you could decide to build that functionality on top of Orb.
-- Access to the DOM.
+- Access the DOM.
 I believe the DOM is a poor fit for WebAssembly with its big object graph requiring lots of communication between WebAssembly and its host.
 Instead we prefer things that serialize like HTML, SVG, XML, CSV.
 - WASI support.
 It’s not stabilized yet and for now I’d rather it be a library built on top of Orb.
-- Produce the most optimized code theoretically possible through deep analysis.
+- Produce the most optimized code theoretically possible.
 Use `wasm-opt` if you really need to squeeze every byte possible from your final `.wasm` file.
 However, Orb does aim to produce slim `.wasm` files without unnecessary bloat like heavy runtimes.

 ## Libraries